niccokunzmann/ics-query/README.md

 ## Development

-This section should set you up for development.
+This section should set you up for developing `ics-query`.

 ### Testing